The Wash is a large muddy inlet beset by drying banks and fast swirling tides.

 From Nene Roads buoy continuing on your south westerly course will bring you to the Wisbech Channel, which is well marked and lit, starting with the East Knock ECM followed by the green conical buoy Wisbech No.1.
 There is less water in this area with a minimum depths on the direct line of 1.5 m at CD, but once past the above-mentioned green buoy the water deepens again.

 From here you follow the Lateral marks and cardinal marks into the Nene channel

 Further Pilotage Directions...

-In fact the best plan if you intend going straight through the bridge is probably to call in from the area of the Outer Westmark Moorings to arrange bridge openings before proceeding up the River.
 Sutton Bridge which lies about 3 miles into the River is the main road crossing for the A17.
-It is constantly manned and opens on request (VHF channel 9).
+It no longer constantly manned so, unless you have booked with them 24 hours in advance you may be met with a deathly 'ush if you call them on #9.
 The telephone number for the Bridge Keeper is 01406 350364 or mob 07788931616.
-If you intend stopping at the new facilities below Sutton Bridge you should contact them on 01945 588059 (Wisbech Yacht Harbour) to ascertain the state of development there.
+If you intend stopping at the new facilities below Sutton Bridge you should contact them on 01945 588059 (Wisbech Yacht Harbour.)

 Passage through the Bridge is controlled by traffic signals, red amber and green.
 Be aware that this can be a bit of a busy area and that the tides can run quite hard here.
 Just downstream of the Bridge on your starboard side are the pilots pontoon moorings (which will be replaced by the marina pontoons), and if you had to wait temporarily for a bridge opening or a passing ship these are an option (with 1.5 m even at LWS).